mibi88/md2bb/test.md

 > that span across multiple lines
 > > And other quotes, indented further
 > > that also span across multiple lines
+> This is still on the same line

 > And going back to a lower level

 I'm lazy, I'm only putting the angle bracket on the first line